rogerdahl/analyze_mjpeg/README.md

 The app mainly shows how to:

 - Read and process a MJPEG stream using C++ and Boost.
-- Use ASIO to get the bytes of an MJPEG stream.
+- Use Boost::ASIO to get read an MJPEG stream.
-- Parse the MJPEG stream (MIME multi-part).
+- Parse the MJPEG stream (multipart MIME).
 - Uncompress JPEGs in memory with IJG libjpeg.
 - Perform some filtering on the stream.
 - Display the filtered stream with SDL.

+There is minimal error checking and no attempt to recover from glitches in the stream.

 Filters
 -------